Time (Electric Light Orchestra album): Concept and story line

 Author Adam Roberts calls Time a "future-set rock opera".
 According to music journalist Mark Beaumont, it is a concept album about a man who is abducted forward in time to the year 2095, while the web publication Rockol and Stereo Review magazine both recognise Time as being about a man who becomes trapped in the future.
 The News & Advance's Ben Cates says it "tells the story of a man living in the year 2095 who glimpses enough of the future to know that he wants to get back to the 1980s".
+Beaumont, however, joked that the album's "lyrical vision of the year 2095 – moon tourism!
+Hovercars!
+Smartphone spouses! – is still giving Elon Musk bad ideas."

 Release and reception

 Contemporary reviews

 Time reached number 1 in the UK Albums Chart, maintaining the position for two weeks.
 The change in the band's sound, particularly the lack of orchestral strings, came as a considerable shock to some ELO fans.
-An unnamed writer for Stereo Review said that the band "has slimmed down some and grown out of its twin-electric-cello phase, but it can still give you a case of the grandiosities.
+Noel Coppage of Stereo Review found the band "has slimmed down some and grown out of its twin-electric-cello phase, but it can still give you a case of the grandiosities.
 You'll find great sweeps of melody and plenty of high and low and loud and soft sounds for your expensive hi-fi equipment to chew on."
-The reviewer remarked of the album's concept: "Ironically, all he [the narrator] does the whole time is whine about how he misses good old 1981 and the girl he left back there.
+Coppage remarked of the album's concept: "Ironically, all he [the narrator] does the whole time is whine about how he misses good old 1981 and the girl he left back there.
 You want to shake him by the shoulders and say, 'Man, have you no sense of adventure?'"

 Deborah Frost of Rolling Stone called the storytelling a "superfluous ... thematic conceit" and said that, with the reliance on synthesised sounds, "If ELO's not careful, they're going to end up becoming the kind of cheese that squirts out of an aerosol can."
 She described the album as a cross between the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band and the 1960s science fiction television show Star Trek, "yet as long as Jeff Lynne's future-vision Beatlemania comes in near-perfect Top Forty spurts, why moan?"
+Frank Conte of The Boston Globe opined: "Time doesn't stick together well as a concept but as far as pop sensibilities are concerned, ELO has no worries.
+Its brand of rock doesn't only sway.
+It soars."